-A special technique for checking software quality, “black-box”, at which the application or system functional is tested against the requirements and generating the desired outcome is called functional testing.
+A special technique for checking software quality, “black-box”, at which the application or system function is tested against the requirements and generating the desired outcome is called functional testing.

-Frequently, the test cases consist of the following components:
+Frequently, test cases consist of the following components:

 - a brief test summary report,

 - steps to execute test scenarios,

 The specialists may execute two forms of testing the software product functional.

 Conducting software testing based on functional requirements, the specialists create test cases on the available requirements which are provided on the client-side.
 The checking process itself is performed in accordance with the designed test scenarios.

 In the case of functional testing on the basis of business scenarios, the product checking procedure is fulfilled in terms of business requirements.
 The choice of one or another functional testing form depends on the client.